craighckby-stack/AI-Project-Genesis-Scaffold/README.md

 ## Overview
 This repository serves as the primary synthesis scaffold for the `AI_Project_Genesis` ecosystem.
 It is a modular, thread-safe, and self-evolving architecture designed to support high-fidelity AGI simulation, primitive learning, and recursive intelligence growth.

+" if taken that way. each system can theoridcaly interconnect without llm calls.  starts emg to huxley huxley injects to the system it self and so on until the loop is finished then calls makes llm calls.  <thinking out loud.".

+project in short 106 repos condensed to one reposatory putting each system in there equipment folder .  all names are just made up bullshit.

 ## Architectural Mandate (DARLEK CANN v3.0)
 This system operates under the DARLEK CANN v3.0 Code Evolution Engine.
 Every component is managed via:
 - **Zero-Leak Sandboxing:** Isolated execution environments for all dynamic formulas and mutations.